ilagace/Web-Site-2016/README.md

 ## Usage

-Demonstration of my knowledge of node.js, mongoDB, javascript, jquery() and other programming skills.
+Demonstration of my knowledge of node.js, mongoDB, angularJS, javascript, jquery() and other programming skills.

 ## Contributing

-1. Fork it!
-2. Create your feature branch: `git checkout -b my-new-feature`
-3. Commit your changes: `git commit -am 'Add some feature'`
-4. Push to the branch: `git push origin my-new-feature`
-5. Submit a pull request :D

 ## History